What will I study?

 - Italian Cultural Studies A 12.5 pts

 In this subject, taught either as a winter overseas intensive or on campus in semester 2, students will study key aspects of Italian culture, through the analysis of literary texts and other materials.
 Students will also have the opportunity to study the development of Italian society.
 By the end of the subject, students will have been introduced to a number of themes and texts in order to gain some understanding of the process of cultural analysis.
 They should also have acquired the ability to examine critically various aspects of Italian history and culture.
+Please note the winter overseas intensive is not available in 2021.

 - Languages at Work 12.5 pts